jaehyeon-kim/personal-site/src/posts/2019-11-29-Dynamic-Routing-and-Centralized-Auth-with-Traefik-Python-and-R-Example.md

 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) in [Kubernetes](https://kubernetes.io/) exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 By setting rules, it routes requests to appropriate services (precisely requests are sent to individual [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) by [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)).
 Rules can be set up dynamically and I find it's more efficient compared to traditional [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy).

-[Traefik](https://docs.traefik.io/v1.7/) is a modern HTTP reverse proxy and load balancer and it allows dynamic routing configuration as well.
-Also it supports multiple providers - Docker, Kubernetes, AWS ECS, AWS DynamoDB to name a few.
-With Docker, routes configuration can be done simply with a set of labels.
-In this post, it'll be demonstrated how _path-based_ routing can be set up by Traefik with Docker.
-Also a centralized authentication will be illustrated with the [Forward Authentication](https://docs.traefik.io/v1.7/configuration/entrypoints/#forward-authentication) feature of Traefik.
+[Traefik](https://docs.traefik.io/v1.7/) is a modern HTTP reverse proxy and load balancer and it can be used as a _Kubernetes_ _Ingress Controller_.
+Moreover it supports other [providers](https://docs.traefik.io/providers/overview/), which are existing infrastructure components such as orchestrators, container engines, cloud providers, or key-value stores.
+To name a few, Docker, Kubernetes, AWS ECS, AWS DynamoDB and Consul are [supported providers](https://docs.traefik.io/v1.7/).
+With _Traefik_, it is possible to configure routing dynamically.
+Another interesting feature is [Forward Authentication](https://docs.traefik.io/v1.7/configuration/entrypoints/#forward-authentication) where authentication can be handled by an external service.
+In this post, it'll be demonstrated how _path-based_ routing can be set up by _Traefik with Docker_.
+Also a centralized authentication will be illustrated with the _Forward Authentication_ feature of _Traefik_.

 ## How Traefik works

-Below shows an illustration of internal architecture of Traefik.
+Below shows an illustration of [internal architecture](https://docs.traefik.io/v1.7/basics/) of Traefik.

 ![](/static/2019-11-29-Dynamic-Routing-and-Centralized-Auth-with-Traefik-Python-and-R-Example/traefik-overview.png)
 <div class="cover" style="margin-top: 0px;margin-bottom: 15px;margin-left: 10px;margin-right: 10px">